ZhangYi1999/Humanoid-Robot-Application/Readme.txt

-Here is the readme from the project ticket train checker project made by Yi Zhang, Yinglei Song, Tao Ma, Chongyu Zhang.
+This is the readme for the robot ticket checker project made by Yi Zhang, Yinglei Song, Tao Ma, Chongyu Zhang.

 /*******************************************************************************************/
 Dependencies